About the children

 In most cases, post placement supervision will be provided by the Wyoming Children’s Society.
 The purpose of this service is to support the adoptive family with the transition following placement and in the adjustment of becoming an adoptive family.
 During this time any questions or concerns that may arise will be discussed.
 Wyoming Children’s Society mandates a minimum of three visits with the family that will allow the court information on how the transition is going for the child and family.

 Find more valuable information about adopting waiting children at the internet links below as well as photos of waiting children.

-The Adoption Exchange.
-Photo listings of waiting children in Colorado, Missouri, Nevada, New Mexico, South Dakota, Oklahoma, Wyoming and Utah.
+Raise the Future has photo listings of waiting children in Colorado, Missouri, Nevada, New Mexico, South Dakota, Oklahoma, Wyoming and Utah.

-This website is sponsored by the United States Children’s Bureau and features many waiting children as well as information regarding state-specific adoption requirements.
+Adopt Us Kids is sponsored by the United States Children’s Bureau and features many waiting children as well as information regarding state-specific adoption requirements.

 North American Council on Adoptable Children is an excellent resource for families considering adopting a waiting child.